planetfederal/qgis-suite-plugin/doc/gui.rst

 Introduction
 *************

-The OpenGeo Suite explorer is used to configure the components of the OpenGeoSuite from QGIS.
+The OpenGeo Suite explorer is used to configure the components of the OpenGeo Suite from QGIS.
 You can edit, add or delete elements, and make them interact with the elements in the current QGIS project.
-This allows you to easily configure your OpenGeo Suite, for instance preparing your data and its stylying with the usual QGIS tools, and then publishing it directly from QGIS.
+This allows you to easily configure your OpenGeo Suite, for instance preparing your data and its stylying with the usual QGIS tools, and then publishing it directly from QGIS to GeoServer.

 The explorer is launched from the *OpenGeo* menu and it looks like this.

 .. image:: explorer.png

-It has the following main branches, each of which deals with a different component
+The main element of the explorer is the explorer tree.
+It has the following main branches, each of which deals with a different component.

 - GeoServer catalogs
 - PostGIS